zauberhaus/rest2dhcp/README.md

 # rest2dhcp

-A REST webservice gateway to a DHCP server
+A REST web service gateway to a DHCP server
-The service acts as an REST webservice for clients and as an DHCP relay to the DHCP server.
+The service acts as a REST web service for clients and as a DHCP relay to the DHCP server.
 Therefore, it's possible to request IPs for more than one hostname or MAC address.
 ```
 Usage: